Soay123/SilverSatPersonalDevWork/README.md

 ## Some reasoning about the electronics needed

-Read to the bottom
+- Constraints (Read to the bottom)

 1. A quarter watt resistor at 5 volts must have a resistance of at least 100 ohm
 2. Based on GPIO limitations per pin:

 - 50 mA total for all of the GPIO pins, and .017 amps at 3.3v max for one:
 - 3.3v \* .017 amps = .0561 watts max per pin max.
-  1. So min Resistance equals about 200 ohm for Pi; however,
+  1. So min Resistance equals about 200 ohm (3.3/.017) for Pi; however,
   2. ADS1015 is only rated to 10 mA.
 So (3.3 + .3)/.01 = 360 Ohm at least
 - If the same wattage extends to 5v then:
 - 5v \* .01122 amps =.0561 watts.